Honesty in Causal Forests: When It Helps and When It Hurts: Proofs for Analytical Example

-This implies that AS is more likely to identify the informative feature.
-The reason is that AS has lower standard errors $\sigma_1$ and $\sigma_u$ than HS, which uses only half the data for splitting.
+We show that this probability increases with the sample size $n$, making AE more likely to identify the informative feature.
+This is because AE has lower standard errors $\sigma_j$ than HE, which uses only half the data for splitting.